AND101-Summer-Group6/weather-app/project_spec.md

 Required Features:

-- User can search weather from specific cities
+- [x] Implement a RecyclerView that displays cities
+- [x] Display the name of each city
+- [x] Display temperature data in each city
+- [x] Display an image corresponding to the sky condition and time of day
+- [x] Display humidity data on each city
-- User can click on a specific city to view more details
+- [ ] User can click on a specific city to view more details

 Stretch Features:

-- **fill in here**
+- [ ] Search bar that allows users to search up a specific city
-- ...
+- [x]

 ### 2. Chosen API(s)

 - Weather API
-    - Get the weather from a city
+    - Fetch weather data from various cities

 ### 3. User Interaction